 Throughout the years, women video artists have shed a light on important questions and themes: revolution, domesticity, gender, HIV/AIDS, LGBTQI+, immigration, racism, and many more.

-GIV connects women artists of all generations, origins, and horizon to varied publics.
+GIV connects women artists of all generations, origins, and horizons to varied publics.
 The cultural and generational diversity, at the heart of our mandate for decades, contributes to the expansion of our local and international influence.
 GIV draws its strength from the communities we collaborate with.
-Our practice of inclusion ensures that the artists working with us are extremely different - and it is reflected in the works of our collection.
+Our practice of inclusion is reflected in the works of our collection.

-The video medium and the formats change, as the context in which the artists evolve, and the works diversify.
+The video medium and the formats have been changing, as the context in which the artists have been evolving, and the works have been diversifying.
 And yet, some themes seem timeless.
 We find them reinvented by new generations, other cultures or by the same artists that renew themselves.
-Since its beginning, GIV addresses subjects like feminism, immigration, sexuality, relationship to the self, violence, discriminations and oppressions, aging, technological transformations, etc. In this moving continuity, our collection is enriched, supporting works of the next generations.
+Since its beginnings, GIV addresses subjects like feminism, immigration, sexuality, relationship to the self, violence, discriminations and oppressions, aging, technological transformations, etc. In this moving continuity, our collection is enriched, supporting works of the next generations.

-With this case study we would like to think about the ways in which video artists approach these subjects and themes, throughout the years.
-These works bear witness of changes and evolutions.
+With this Case Study, we would like to think about the ways in which video artists approach these subjects and themes, throughout the years.
+These works bear witness to changes and evolutions.
 The main question that this Case Study is exploring is: what is expressed by women through the video works that GIV distributes, from 1975 to now?

 About Groupe Intervention Vidéo

-Founded in Montreal in 1975, Groupe Intervention Vidéo (GIV) is one of the rare artist-run centres across the world dedicated to the promotion of works made by women (in the most inclusive sense) – by distributing and presenting them, as well as by actively supporting their production.
-GIV has a distribution catalogue of 1460 works by 370 women artists.
+Founded in Montreal in 1975, Groupe Intervention Vidéo (GIV) is one of the rare artist-run centres across the world dedicated to the promotion of works made by women (in the most inclusive definition) – by distributing and presenting them, as well as by actively supporting their production.
+GIV has a distribution catalogue of 1744 works by 420 women artists.

 Anne Golden is an independent curator and writer whose programs have been presented at Musée National du Québec, Edges Festival, and Queer City Cinema, among others.
 She has written for FUSE and Canadian Theatre Review.
 Golden has participated in numerous panels on curatorial practices, independent distribution, and more recently, horror films.